nephitejnf/muse2pokecrystal/docs/musescoreCreation.md

 ### Channels
 The script is very strict about the order and quantity of the instruments.
 Three instruments are required with the drumset being optional.
 If you have a drumset, make sure it's at the bottom.
-I recommend picking channels 1 and 2 as square instruments, those are under the electronic instuments, because those are the first two channels on a Gameboy.
+While technically any instrument can be used for channels 1-3, it is _strongly_ recommended picking channels 1 and 2 as square instruments
+(under the electronic instuments) as those are the first two channels on a Gameboy.
-The next, I recommend as a sine wave or saw wave channel for the third channel.
+For channel 3, a sine wave or saw wave instrument is heavily advised.
 There is only one drumset under percussion for channel 4.
 It can be omited if you don't need it.
+Using anything other than a drumset will not work or work as expected.

 Instruments can be changed at any time in Musescore by pressing `i`.
 The template file is set up with the four recommended instruments by default.

 ### Writing your score